7 Tips to Burglar Proof the Doors in Your Home

 by Erin Raub | Last Updated Mar.
 7th, 2016

 I know I’ve been talking a lot about home security lately – burglar deterrents, how to burglarproof your windows, questions to ask your home alarm company – but I come from the camp of “the best defense is a good offense.”
 Or better safe than sorry.
 An ounce of prevention is worth a pound of cure.

 You get the drift.

 We’ve covered a lot of the basics, but I want to circle back to doors.
-Did you know that an estimated 70% of home invaders enter through a door (as opposed to a window)?
+Did you know that an estimated 70% of home invaders enter through a door (as opposed to a window), which includes front doors, patio doors and even garage doors?
 That’s a pretty surprising statistic, considering doors are usually made of solid wood while windows are fragile glass.
 But it’s also a good statistic, because it gives us a jumping-off point for home security.

 How to Burglarproof Your Doors

 1. Solid Security